brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 Notice that we made this function async in the declaration.
 This will allow the calling function to await a database response while this function does the work to find the shipment specified.
 The shipment search criteria is specified in the search document passed in as an argument.

-### 2. Create a webhook to call the function to query shipment data
+### 2. Create a webhook to call the function to find shipment data
 Create the __"findShipmentService"__
 Select "Services" from the left navigation panel in the Stitch Console.
 Click the "Add a Service" button.
 In the add a service dialog select the "HTTP" button and give the service a name __"findShipmentService"__ and click the "Add Service" button.